 People who are addicts are often highly susceptible to:

 - Health risks such as liver cirrhosis or lung cancer

 - Sexual dysfunction

 Having a problem with an addiction usually leads to having even more problems.
-Depression is a big issue in the LGBTQ and can lead to an eating disorder.
+Depression is a big issue in the LGBTQ community and can lead to an eating disorder.
 LGBT men are actually 3 times more likely to have an eating disorder.
 Not only that, an addiction to certain drugs could even lead to HIV when sharing needles or other drug use equipment.

 Helping LGBTQ People Suffering From Addiction

-Recognizing issues associated with addiction is quite important, for gay or transgender people getting help is a little different than a regular person suffering from addiction.
+Recognizing issues associated with addiction is quite important, for gay or transgender people getting help is a little different than that for a straight person suffering from addiction.
 For one, LGBT individuals can find help in specifically designed rehab centers just for them.
 There are treatment centers catered to the unique needs of lesbian women, bisexuals and even LGBTQ youth.
 Overall these individualized treatment options make a big difference in the ability for them to recover from an addiction.

 Some issues treated at LGBTQ treatment centers are:

 - Dealing with depression, anxiety, and guilt that stem from sexual orientation or gender identity